An atlas of K3 surfaces with finite automorphism group: Rank 10 lattices

-The situation is very much similar to what happens for K3 surfaces $Y$ with Néron-Severi lattice $U(2)\oplus\mathbf{A}_{1}^{\oplus7}$, which are double cover of del Pezzo surfaces of degree $1$, where the $240$ $(-2)$-curves of $Y$ come from lines, conics, cubics, quartics, quintics and sextics going through $8$ points in the plane with various multiplicities.
-In particular the $112$ $\cu$-curves $A_{J},B_{J}$ with $J\subset\{1,\dots,8\}$ of order $3$ has the same configurations as the $112$ $\cu$-curves on a K3 surface $Y$ which are pull-back of conic and quartics. \begin{rem} According to Kondo (\cite{Kondo}), the automorphism group of the surface $X$ is $(\ZZ/2\ZZ)^{2}$.
-The branch locus of the two involutions associated respectively to $D_{2}$ and $D_{8}$ have genus $9$ and $2$ respectively, thus these $2$ involutions generate the automorphism group of $X$. \end{rem}
+The situation is very much similar to what happens for K3 surfaces $Y$ with N\'eron--Severi lattice $U(2)\oplus\mathbf{A}_{1}^{\oplus7}$, which are double covers of del Pezzo surfaces of degree $1$, where the $240$ $(-2)$-curves of $Y$ come from lines, conics, cubics, quartics, quintics and sextics going through $8$ points in the plane with various multiplicities.
+In particular, the $112$ $\cu$-curves $A_{J},B_{J}$ with $J\subset\{1,\dots,8\}$ of order $3$ has the same configurations as the $112$ $\cu$-curves on a K3 surface $Y$ which are pull-backs of conics and quartics.

+\begin{rem} According to Kondo \cite{Kondo}, the automorphism group of the surface $X$ is $(\ZZ/2\ZZ)^{2}$.
+The branch loci of the two involutions associated to $D_{2}$ and $D_{8}$ have genus $9$ and $2$, respectively.
+Thus these two involutions generate the automorphism group of $X$. \end{rem}

-\subsection{The lattice $U\oplus\mathbf{A}_{2}\oplus\mathbf{E}_{6}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{2}\oplus\mathbf{E}_{6}}$}

-The K3 surface $X$ contains $11$ $(-2)$-curves $A_{1},\dots,A_{11}$, their dual graph is
+The K3 surface $X$ contains $11$ $(-2)$-curves $A_{1},\dots,A_{11}$; their dual graph is

-The curves $A_{1},\dots,A_{10}$ generate the Néron-Severi lattice.
+The curves $A_{1},\dots,A_{10}$ generate the N\'eron--Severi lattice.
 In that base, the divisor

-is ample, of square $160$, with $D_{160}A_{j}=1$ for $j\leq10$ and $D_{160}A_{11}=10$.
+is ample, of square $160$, with $D_{160} \cdot A_{j}=1$ for $j\leq10$ and $D_{160} \cdot A_{11}=10$.
 The divisors

+are fibers of an elliptic fibration and $A_{8}$ is a section.
+By Theorem \ref{thm:SaintDonat-2}, case i) a), we have the following.